lukebrandonfarrell/redux-nl/README.md

 ## Setup

 ```
-npm install redux-ql
+npm install redux-nl
 ```

-For ReduxQL to work correctly you need to setup both the redux-ql saga and action reducer.
+For ReduxNL to work correctly you need to setup both the redux-nl saga and action reducer.

-The ReduxQL saga powers your networks layer.
+The ReduxNL saga powers your networks layer.
 This can be spawned into your root reducer with the secound parameter of the spawn function as your API base url e.g. `https://my-example-api/`.
 Configuring the URL in this manner allows you to setup different URLs for local, sandbox and production environments.
 The third parameter is your API specification, example below. **We are looking at ways to auto-generate the API specification at compile-time from a `/spec` endpoint defined in your API**.

 ```
-import ReduxQLSaga from "redux-ql";
+import ReduxNLSaga from "redux-nl";
 import { spawn } from "redux-saga";
 import APISpecification from "../example-api.js";

 export function* rootSaga() {
   yield all([
-    // ReduxQL Network Sagas
+    // ReduxNL Network Sagas
-    spawn(ReduxQLSaga, ApiUrl, APISpecification),
+    spawn(ReduxNLSaga, ApiUrl, APISpecification),
     ...
 ```

-The ReduxQL action reducer records a temporary instance of you latest action fired into the redux store, this allows us to provide the smart ReduxQL callbacks inside our React components.
+The ReduxNL action reducer records a temporary instance of you latest action fired into the redux store, this allows us to provide the smart ReduxNL callbacks inside our React components.
 You need to add the following to your `combineReducers` function:

 ```
-import { ActionReducer } from "../libs/redux-ql";
+import { ActionReducer } from "../libs/redux-nl";

 const rootReducer = combineReducers({
     action: ActionReducer,
     ...
 ```

-Lastly, we need to configure ReduxQL by running the setup function after you intialie your store.
+Lastly, we need to configure ReduxNL by running the setup function after you intialie your store.
 This takes a few parameters which will allow you to customise your network layer.

 ```
 const store = createStore(rootReducer, middleware);

-ReduxQL.setup({
+ReduxNL.setup({
   store,
   delay: 1000, <--- adds a network delay for testing slow connections
   isDev: false <--- Things like delay and console.warns will be ignored when this is false